cn-uofbasel/nfn-scala_deprecated/README.md

 # nfn-scala

+WARNING: NFN-SCALA is discontinued.
+For NFN please use [PiCN](https://github.com/cn-uofbasel/PiCN)

 nfn-scala is a NFN service layer implementation written in Scala, interfacing and depending on CCN-Lite.
 This project provides an asynchronous compute environment, an CCN and NFN client library, a DSL to write lambda calculus programs.
 It can also be used to run CCN-Lite directly from Scala and to create a network topology.